Gabrielms-1/Gabrielms-1/README.md

 ![](https://komarev.com/ghpvc/?username=Gabrielms-1)

-# Bem-vindo ao meu GitHub! 👋

-## Sobre Mim

-Olá!
-Sou um engenheiro full stack júnior com mais de três anos de experiência na área de agronomia computacional.
-Iniciei minha carreira como estagiário.
-Atualmente trabalho como engenheiro full stack nessa mesma empresa.
-Minha jornada profissional tem sido impulsionada pelo desejo de usar tecnologia para simplificar a vida das pessoas e resolver problemas do mundo real.

-## Minhas Habilidades

-### Linguagens e Tecnologias

-- **Python**: Experiência sólida em desenvolvimento de software e processamento de imagens.
-- **Engenharia de Software**: Boas práticas de desenvolvimento e manutenção de código.
-- **Visão Computacional**: Conhecimentos médios em técnicas de visão computacional.
-- **Machine Learning**: Aplicações práticas e desenvolvimento de modelos.
-- **Dados**: Análise e processamento de dados.
-- **AWS**: Conhecimentos básicos, atualmente estudando para certificação em Machine Learning.

-### Bibliotecas Python

-- **OpenCV (cv2)**: Processamento de imagens e visão computacional.
-- **NumPy**: Computação numérica eficiente.
-- **Pandas**: Manipulação e análise de dados.
-- **Matplotlib**: Visualização de dados.
-- **Scikit-Learn**: Ferramentas de machine learning.
-- **TensorFlow**: Desenvolvimento de modelos de machine learning e deep learning.

-### Projetos Recentes

-- **Integração Global de Plataformas**: Implementação de serviços e integração de uma plataforma global, desenvolvendo habilidades em comunicação em inglês e processamento de imagens.
-- **Pipeline MLOps**: Desenvolvimento de pipelines de redes neurais de classificação e detecção usando SageMaker, S3 e ECR.
-- **Projeto de Homografia**: Utilização de processamento de imagens e homografia para mapear pontos correspondentes em imagens distintas.
-- **Segmentação de Nuvens**: Aplicação de técnicas de processamento de imagens para segmentar nuvens em imagens de satélite.

-## Objetivos

-### Profissionais

-- **Certificação AWS**: Objetivo de obter a certificação em Machine Learning.
-- **Carreira Internacional**: Melhoria contínua do inglês e desenvolvimento de um plano de carreira internacional.
-- **Compartilhamento de Conhecimento**: Interesse em compartilhar o conhecimento adquirido com a equipe.

-## Tecnologias e Ferramentas Utilizadas

-- **Confluence**: Plataforma para documentação.
-- **Ferramentas de Desenvolvimento**: Conhecimento avançado em diversas ferramentas e SDKs utilizados no desenvolvimento de software.

-## Contato
+# Welcome to my GitHub! 👋

+## About Me

+Hello!
+I am a junior full stack engineer with over three years of experience in computational agronomy.
+I started my career as an intern and currently work as a full stack engineer at the same company.
+My professional journey has been driven by the desire to use technology to simplify people's lives and solve real-world problems.

+## My Skills

+### Languages and Technologies

+- **Python**: Solid experience in software development and image processing.
+- **Software Engineering**: Best practices in code development and maintenance.
+- **Computer Vision**: Intermediate knowledge in computer vision techniques.
+- **Machine Learning**: Practical applications and model development.
+- **Data**: Data analysis and processing.
+- **AWS**: Basic knowledge, currently studying for Machine Learning certification.

+### Python Libraries

+- **OpenCV (cv2)**: Image processing and computer vision.
+- **NumPy**: Efficient numerical computing.
+- **Pandas**: Data manipulation and analysis.
+- **Matplotlib**: Data visualization.
+- **Scikit-Learn**: Machine learning tools.
+- **TensorFlow**: Development of machine learning and deep learning models.

+### Recent Projects

+- **Global Platform Integration**: Implementation of services and integration of a global platform, developing skills in English communication and image processing.
+- **MLOps Pipeline**: Development of pipelines for classification and detection neural networks using SageMaker, S3, and ECR.
+- **Homography Project**: Utilization of image processing and homography to map corresponding points in different images.
+- **Cloud Segmentation**: Application of image processing techniques to segment clouds in satellite images.

+## Goals

+### Professional

+- **AWS Certification**: Aim to obtain Machine Learning certification.
+- **International Career**: Continuous improvement of English and development of an international career plan.
+- **Knowledge Sharing**: Interest in sharing acquired knowledge with the team.

+## Technologies and Tools Used

+- **Confluence**: Documentation platform.
+- **Development Tools**: Advanced knowledge of various tools and SDKs used in software development.

+## Contact

 - **LinkedIn**: [linkedin.com/msgabriel](https://www.linkedin.com/in/msgabriel)
 - **Email**: gabriels.msousa@gmail.com

 ---

+Feel free to explore my repositories and projects.
+I am always open to new opportunities and collaborations.
+Let's connect and build something amazing together! 🚀